grumply/ef/README.md

 ## Naming

 While `mop` is meant as a solution to this problem, the name is simply an homage to MP Ward's work on Language-oriented programming.
-Thus, this library could similarly be named `lomop` or language-oriented middle-out programming.
+Thus, this library could similarly be named `lomop` or `language-oriented middle-out programming`.

 ### References